AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/first_layer_squish_consistency.md

 - For **V2**:
     - Ensure that you place your `BED_MESH_CALIBRATE` **after** G32, as the stock G32 macro clears bed meshes.

     - You may need to play with how tight your bed mounting screws are.

-        - The common advice of only three bed screws, with "one tight, two snug" is generally good advice.
+        - I heat soak, fully hot-tighten 3/4 bed screws, and make the 4th screw "snug but not tight"

-        - I've found that if any are *too* loose, it can cause first layer consistency issues.
+            - *It's commonly advised to mount your bed with only three screws, with "one tight, two loose".
+Anecdotally this advice has caused fist layer issues for me.*

     - Ensure that your Z belts are properly tensioned.
 They should all be roughly equal tensions.
         - I tension mine to **140hz over a 150mm span** of belt.